aiven/devportal/docs/products/flink/index.rst

 What is Aiven for Apache Flink®?
 --------------------------------

-Aiven for Apache Flink® beta is powered by the open-source framework Apache Flink®, a **distributed processing engine for stateful cs over data streams**.
+Aiven for Apache Flink® beta is powered by the open-source framework Apache Flink®, a **distributed processing engine for stateful computations over data streams**.
 It enables you to easily get started with real-time stream processing using SQL.

 The service is currently available as a beta release and is intended for **non-production use**.